ueberdosis/tiptap/docs/api/nodes/youtube.md

 ```

 ### modestBranding
 Disables the Youtube logo on the control bar of the player.
-Note that a small YouTube text label will still display in the upper-right corner of a paused video when the user's mouse pointer hovers over the player
+Note that a small YouTube text label will still display in the upper-right corner of a paused video when the user's mouse pointer hovers over the player.

 Default: `false`